TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/010 +Create Database.md

 PS C:\TRMO\RiderProjects\TodoAppWasm\EfcDataAccess>
 ```

-Whenever a new migration is created (or multiple), you can do the above to apply them.
+Whenever a new migration is created (or multiple), you can do the above to apply them all.

 Again, in the EfcDataAccess component, you should now see your database file:

 ![img.png](Resources/DatabaseFileAdded.png)

+SQLite is just a single file, which makes it very easy to work with.
+This file can actually also be put under version control, should you wish to.\
+This could ensure an easy way to let all group members have the same data set.

 ## Update path